Cholera fears in Haiti | Pictures | Reuters

 Men receive treatment for cholera after Hurricane Matthew in the Hospital of Port-a-Piment, Haiti, October 9, 2016.
 REUTERS/Andres Martinez Casares

-A woman feeds her child at the cholera treatment center at the hospital after Hurricane Matthew passes in Jeremie, Haiti.
+A woman feeds her child at the cholera treatment center at the hospital after Hurricane Matthew passes in Jeremie, Haiti, October 9, 2016.
 REUTERS/Carlos Garcia Rawlins

-Adults hold children receiving treatment for cholera after Hurricane Matthew in the Hospital of Port-a-Piment, Haiti.
+Adults hold children receiving treatment for cholera after Hurricane Matthew in the Hospital of Port-a-Piment, Haiti, October 9, 2016.
 REUTERS/Andres Martinez Casares

+A boy receives treatment for cholera after Hurricane Matthew in the Hospital of Port-a-Piment, Haiti, October 9, 2016.
+REUTERS/Andres Martinez Casares

-People are being treated at the cholera treatment center at the hospital after Hurricane Matthew passes in Jeremie, Haiti.
+People are being treated at the cholera treatment center at the hospital after Hurricane Matthew passes in Jeremie, Haiti, October 10, 2016.
 REUTERS/Carlos Garcia Rawlins

 Next Slideshows